 2. Find a mentor

 Finding a mentor also gives you someone to turn to if you’re unsure, and they can help motivate you to keep pushing yourself.
-Potential mentors might include your current manager or other senior members of staff.
-Choose someone you believe will really support you in achieving your goals.
+Potential mentors might include your current manager or other senior members of the team.
+Choose someone you believe will support you in achieving your goals.

 3. Practice project management